ddritzenhoff/ddritzenhoff.github.io/content/posts/ten-material-things-I-could-not-live-without.md

 subtlety and ingenuity.
 As I was often dealing with graphs during my undergraduate studies, this feature came in clutch many times.
 I cannot rave about this product more.
 It's flawless.

 [3] Kuru Toga + Stabilo Fineliner Pens:
-I don't really know when I became so anal about my notetaking equipment, but here I am.
-To round out the Kokuyo notebooks, I really love using the Kuru Toga and the Stabilo Fineliner Pens.
+To round out the Kokuyo Notebooks, I really love using the Kuru Toga and the Stabilo Fineliner Pens.
 The Kuru Toga is my 'daily driver', and its unusual quirk is that it has a mechanism to rotate the lead every time you lift up the pencil, say, to write a new character or word.
 The idea here is that the lead will never have a sharp edge and will therefore maintain a consistent thickness, which makes for cleaner-looking notes.
 My handwriting looks like chicken scratch, so I'm not sure how useful this is for me, but I'm a fan of the idea!
 Regarding the Stabilo pens, I picked them up during my gap year in Germany, and I love them for their very fine tips and nice colors.